Highgate tube station: Connections

 As of 2024, London Bus routes 43, 134, 234 and night bus route N20 serve the station.

-Use in media
+In popular culture

-The disused platforms and tunnels have sometimes been used for filming.
-They have appeared in several productions, including the feature film Paperhouse and the television series Waking the Dead.
+The disused platforms and tunnels have been used for filming, appearing in several productions including the feature film Paperhouse and the television series Waking the Dead.

+British-American broadcaster and politician Jerry Springer, best known for hosting his namesake talk show from 1991 to 2018, was born at Highgate tube station in February 1944 during a Luftwaffe bombing raid.